rolandtamas/URLShortener/README.md

 # Shortify - the URL Shortener

-This project is developed for the Software Verification & Validation laboratory
+This project is being developed for the Software Verification & Validation laboratory

 ## DevLog